RDFLib/rdflib/docs/rdf_terms.rst

 .. [#f3] this is a bit dirty - by accident the ``html5lib`` parser
-         produces ``DocumentFragments``, and the xml parser ``Documents``, letting us use this to decide what datatype when roundtripping.
+         produces ``DocumentFragments``, and the xml parser ``Documents``, letting us use this to decide what datatype when round-tripping.

 An appropriate data-type and lexical representation can be found using: